 Ruth Wittmann-Price – PhD, RN, CNS, CNE, CHSE, ANEF, FAAN

-Ruth has taught all levels of nursing students over the past 16 years and has completed an international service-learning trip.
-Currently she teaches baccalaureate students leadership and in the MSN Nurse Educator track.
+Ruth has taught all levels of nursing students over the past 20 years and has completed an international service-learning trip.
+Currently she teaches baccalaureate, masters, and doctoral students.
 Ruth mentors DNP and PhD students and is on several committees for both Drexel and Widener Universities.
-Dr. Wittmann-Price is on the Advisory Board for the SC Felician Center and a member of McLeod Regional Medical Center IRB.
-Ruth is co-editor and chapter contributor of 14 books, two chapters, and over 20 articles.
+Dr. Wittmann-Price is on the Advisory Board Chair for the SC Felician Center and a member of McLeod Regional Medical Center IRB.
+Ruth is co-editor and chapter contributor of 16 books, numerous chapters, and over 20 articles.
 She has presented her research regionally, nationally, and internationally.
 Ruth was inducted into the NLN Academy of Nurse Educator Fellows in 2013 and was inducted into the American Academy of Nursing as a fellow October of 2015.
-Ruth is the recipient of almost three million dollars in HRSA funding to provide educational opportunities for veterans, advanced nursing practice, and nurse educators.
+Ruth is the recipient of six million dollars in HRSA funding to provide educational opportunities for veterans, baccalaureate, advanced nursing practice, and nurse educators.
+Ruth is a Certified Neuse Educator and a Certified Simulation Healthcare Educator.